Uniform Estimation and Inference for Nonparametric Partitioning-Based M-Estimators: Strong Approximation

 It follows that, conditional on $\{\bx_i\}_{i=1}^n$, the randomness of $t(\bx,q)$ comes exclusively from the $K$-dimensional vector $\mathbb{G}_n[\bp(\bx_i)\eta^{(1)}(\mu_0(\bx_i,q)) \psi(y_i,\eta(\mu_0(\bx_i,q));q)]$.
-Thus, our proof strategy is to further ``discretize'' this vector with respect to $q\in\mathcal{Q}$, and then apply Yurinskii' coupling \citep{yurinskii1978error} to construct a (conditional) Gaussian process that is close to the original $t$-statistic process $T(\bx,q)$ uniformly over both $\bx\in\mathcal{X}$ and $q\in\mathcal{Q}$.
-Our construction leverages a conditional Strassen’s theorem \citep[Theorem B.2]{chen2020jackknife} to generalize prior coupling results \citep[Lemma 36]{Belloni-Chernozhukov-Chetverikov-FernandezVal_2019_JoE}.
+Thus, our proof strategy is to further ``discretize'' this vector with respect to $q\in\mathcal{Q}$, and then apply Yurinskii's coupling \citep{yurinskii1978error} to construct a (conditional) Gaussian process that is close to the original $t$-statistic process $T(\bx,q)$ uniformly over both $\bx\in\mathcal{X}$ and $q\in\mathcal{Q}$.
+Our construction leverages a conditional Strassen's theorem \citep[Theorem B.2]{chen2020jackknife} to generalize prior coupling results \citep[Lemma 36]{Belloni-Chernozhukov-Chetverikov-FernandezVal_2019_JoE}.
 See Section~\saref{sec:strong-approximation} in the supplemental appendix for details.

 Our strong approximation approach is formalized in the next theorem.
 We employ high-level conditions to ease the exposition, but those conditions can be verified using Corollaries \ref{coro: convergence} and \ref{coro: Mean Square Rate of Convergence}, and Theorem \ref{theorem: bahadur-repres}, as well as using the more general results in the supplemental appendix.
 Let $r_{\tt UC}$, $r_{\tt BR}$, $r_{\tt VC}$, and $r_{\tt SA}$ be positive non-random sequences as $n\to\infty$.
-The proof is available in the supplemental appendix (Corollary~\saref{cor:strong-approximation-t-process}).
+The proof is available in the supplemental appendix (Theorem~\saref{th:strong-approximation-binscatter-yurinski}).